erjok/tasks/sojern/math-api/README.md

 Swagger UI will be available at http://localhost:3000/swagger.
 You can use it to discover and interact with API resources.

-Note: сhange the port accordingly if the API is not running on host port `3000`.
+> Change the port accordingly if the API is not running on host port `3000`.

 ## Running acceptance tests